 The high cost of the external envelope is avoided by sinking the majority of the building below ground.
 Rather than removing the soil, excavated ground is used to remodel the site.
 Industrial materials like concrete, glass and sheet metal dominate the visible portion of the building.
 Set into the hill, the building benefits from the temperate environment.
 A geothermal heat pump utilises the constant temperature of the ground.
 Rooflight substitutes artificial light as much as possible.

-Team Design: Projektleitung: Erwin Stättner
+Design team: Projektleitung: Erwin Stättner

 Mitarbeit: Sandra Denk, Dominique Dinies, Vera Kittler, Janine Hochrieser, Jan Geldermann, Charlotte Lieske, Tobias Colz, Petra Meisenbichler, Dana Rakova

-Socio: Generalplaner: Werkstatt Wien
+Project partners: Generalplaner: Werkstatt Wien